Vehicle canopy: 1956 Messerschmitt KR200

 The most noticeable thing about the KR200 is its distinctive bubble canopy, which gave rise to the term 'bubble car'.
 The KR200 continued Messerschmitt's side-hinged canopies.
 These were usually transparent acrylic ("Plexiglas" or "Perspex"), though reproductions are car-safe polymethyl methacrylate.

 1966 Alfa Romeo Scarabeo concept car

-The first of 3 concept cars made under the Alfa Romeo Scarabeo name was equipped with a forward hinged canopy.
+The first of three concept cars made under the Alfa Romeo Scarabeo name was equipped with a forward hinged canopy.

+1969 Holden Hurricane

+The 1969 Holden Hurricane concept car features a canopy door.

 1970 Ferrari Modulo concept car

-Only one unit of the Ferrari 512 S Modulo was built, to a design by Pininfarina.
+The Ferrari 512 S Modulo concept car, designed by Pininfarina, features a canopy door.

 1970 Bond Bug

-The Bond Bug is a small 3-wheeled sports car and was the first production car to use a front-hinged canopy.
+The Bond Bug is a small three-wheeled sports car and was the first production car to use a front-hinged canopy.

 1971 Nova kit car

 Other than the Purvis Eureka (a licensed copy of the Nova) and the Bond Bug, the Nova is the only production car to date to use a front-hinged canopy door.
 The windscreen has small A-pillars so it looks like a conventional car when the canopy is closed.